markpippins/atomic-quarkus/broker-gateway/README.md

 # Quarkus-based Broker Gateway Service

 ## Overview
-The `broker-gateway-quarkus` is a Quarkus-based implementation of the broker gateway service that complements the existing Spring Boot broker-gateway.
+The `quarkus-broker-gateway` is a Quarkus-based implementation of the broker gateway service that complements the existing Spring Boot broker-gateway.
 It provides the same core functionality but leveraging the Quarkus framework for potentially improved performance, lower memory consumption, and native compilation support.

 ## Technology Stack
 - **Framework**: Quarkus 3.15.1